![]() |

 Part 1 |

-Paper-backed veneer is a real wood veneer permanently bonded to a paper backing.
+Paper-backed veneer is real wood veneer permanently bonded to a paper backing.
 This backing is applied to keep intact the individual wood veneers used to make up the full width of the sheet.
 A four foot wide paper-backed veneer consists of multiple veneers glued together side by side.
-The backing also minimizes seasonal expansion and contraction of the wood caused by changes in ambient humidity.
+The backing also minimizes seasonal expansion and contraction of the wood caused by moisture content fluctuations due to changes in ambient humidity.
 The paper backing is generally available in a 10 and a 20 mil thickness.
 "Mil" or mil thickness is the common measurement of a coating.
 One mil equals 1/1000 of an inch.
 A quarter inch would be 250 mils.
 The backing is not removable.
-A 10 mil backing is best for most projects.
+A 10 mil backing is fine for most projects.
 However, a 20 mil version is available for situations where the substrate is less than perfectly flat.
-In this case, the extra paper thickness allows the veneer maintain a more consistent look after application.
-Keep in mind that the 10 and 20 mil thickness is a reference to the thickness of the paper backing, not the veneer face.
+In this case, the extra paper thickness allows the veneer to maintain a more consistent look after application.
+Keep in mind that 10 and 20 mil is a reference to the thickness of the paper backing, not the veneer face.

 Wood-on-wood, also known as "2-ply veneer" is two wood veneers permanently bonded together.
-The face veneer grain is typically perpendicular to the backer veneer which provides protection against bubbling that can occur when a veneer is improperly bonded to the substrate.
+The face veneer grain is typically perpendicular to the backer veneer providing protection against bubbling that can occur when a veneer is improperly bonded to the substrate.
 This type of "crossband construction" allows the veneer to bend on moderate curves in the horizontal or vertical direction.
+The veneer used on the back side of a 2-ply veneer is often an imported species of lesser value.
+In most cases, 2-ply veneers are more expensive and a bit harder to work with than the paper-backed alternative.
 The veneer used on the back side of a 2-ply veneer is often a species of lesser value.
-It is never the same species as the face veneer.
+Unless custom-ordered by a specialty manufacturer, the back side veneer is never the same species as the face veneer.

-Pressure sensitive adhesive (PSA) veneer is a type of paper-backed veneer that is a simple and easy alternative for applying veneer without the need for a liquid adhesive.
-Utilizing 3M™ adhesives, PSA veneer bonds to most smooth surfaces that are dry and free of dust and contaminants.
-PSA-backed veneer is a good choice for cabinet refacing, speaker building, and much more.
+Pressure sensitive adhesive (PSA) veneer is a paper-backed veneer with adhesive film applied to the back of the sheet.
+It is a simple and easy alternative to applying veneer with a liquid adhesive.
+Utilizing 3M™ adhesives, PSA veneer provides a permanent bond to a smooth substrate that is dry and free of dust and contaminants.
+PSA-backed veneer is often a good choice for cabinet refacing, speaker building, and much more.
 It can be cut and trimmed with ordinary tools, such as scissors or a razor knife.
 Generally speaking, a project that uses a PSA paper-backed veneer can be considered slightly less durable than a paper-backed veneer that is applied with Titan DX contact cement.
 Keep in mind that PSA backed veneer is strong stuff and once it is applied, it cannot be repositioned.
 More information about applying a PSA veneer can be found further in this article.
-The PSA film used on a 4x8 and 4x10 veneer sheet is 48" wide.
-However, the veneer is typically over-sized an inch or so in width because the process of applying the PSA film is imperfect.
+The PSA film used on a 4x8 veneer sheet is 48" wide.
+However, the veneer itself is typically over-sized an inch or so in width because the process of applying the PSA film is imperfect.
 It is a challenge to line up the PSA film with the exact edge of the veneer, so the factory over-sizes the veneer sheet by up to an inch.
-You simply have to trim those edges off but you will end up with a 48" wide veneer.
-It is important to keep in mind that the PSA layer has a shelf life of one year.
-Of course that seems odd since it is not a liquid, but the manufacturer makes this claim and I have seen a couple of PSA failures where the cause may have been expired shelf life.
+You simply have to trim those edges off before use, but you will end up with a 48" wide veneer.
+It is important to remember that the PSA layer has a shelf life of one year.
+Of course, that seems odd since it is not a liquid, but the manufacturer makes this claim and I have seen a couple of PSA failures where the cause may have been expired shelf life.

-The resin infused paper backing that is used at the factory also has an adhesive layer pre-applied by the manufacturer.
+The resin infused backing that is used to make these sheets has an adhesive layer (between the veneer and the backing) that is applied at the factory level.
 This adhesive requires a high level of heat and pressure to activate which makes it unsuitable for do-it-yourself jobs.
-I've heard that some users adhere their veneers to thick kraft paper from the hardware store but I question the motivation for doing this and it's effectiveness in keeping the veneer stable.
+I've heard that some users adhere their veneers to thick kraft paper from the hardware store but I question the motivation for doing this and its effectiveness in keeping the veneer stable.

-Wood-on-Wood or 2-Ply Veneer - .035" or just over 1/32" All thicknesses may vary by .005 inch.
-These dimensions are based on the veneer and edgebanding offered at VeneerSupplies.com.
+10 Mil Paper-Backed Veneer - .020" or 1/50" All thicknesses may vary by .005 inch.
+These dimensions are typical of the veneer and edgebanding offered at VeneerSupplies.com.

 Generally speaking, the actual wood part of a paper-backed veneer is .015" but the thickness can vary based on the amount of finish sanding done at the factory.
 The factory sands each veneer sheet until it is perfectly smooth.

 A 10 mil backed veneer is used when the substrate is smooth and flat.
 Some cabinetmakers will only use 10 mil veneer on vertical surfaces and 20 mil on horizontal parts such as desk and table tops but I 've never had any issues with 10 mil on a smooth horizontal surface even when I used a semi-gloss finish.
-Regardless of the substrate position, a 20 mil backed veneer or 2 ply veneer should be used if the substrate is not smooth since the thicker backer will help hide some substrate imperfections.
-Additionally, a 20 mil veneer is often used on curved projects.
+Regardless of the substrate position, a 20 mil backed veneer veneer should be used if the substrate is not smooth since the thicker backer will help hide some substrate imperfections.
 There is a myth being passed around the internet that says 10 mil paper-backed veneer is not suitable for use with contact cement.
 In 20+ years of working with veneer, I have never found any problems with 10 mil paper-backed veneer adhered with a contact cement that is applied by roller.
 My gut feeling is that those responsible for perpetuating this myth are trying to needlessly upsell to a customer.
 There is no need to upgrade to 20 mil paper backing if a smooth uniform coat of contact cement is applied to a smooth substrate surface.
 Keep in mind that the wood veneer face is the same thickness regardless of the backer.
 The 10 or 20 mil specification refers only to the thickness of the paper backing.

 The standard size for most backed veneer is 4' x 8'.
 The 4 foot measurement is the width of the sheet across the grain.
 The 8 foot measurement is the length of the sheet parallel to the grain.
 Most vendors oversize the sheets by ¼" on both the length and the width.

 The part of the project that the veneer is applied to is called the substrate.
-Here is a list of substrates and adhesive information.
+Below is a list of common substrates and adhesives used in veneering.
 Keep in mind that the substrate must be smooth, clean, dry, and acclimatized prior to application of the veneer.
 Note that this chart applies to paper-backed veneers only.
 More information about various veneering adhesives can be found here.

-2- Though it has been done, I do not always recommend application of paper-backed veneer directly to drywall.
+2- Though it has been done, I do not often recommend application of paper-backed veneer directly to drywall.
 Instead, I recommend covering the drywall with ½" MDF using construction adhesive.
 The veneer can then be applied to the MDF.
+When this can not be done, application directly to drywall may be the only option.
+However, it should not be considered the most durable method.
 3 - It is sometimes a good idea to coat porous substrates with shellac or oil-based polyurethane first and then sand it lightly when dry using 180 or 220 grit.
 Then apply the PSA veneer.
 The veneer should be permanently bonded to the project with a veneer scraper tool.
 These are simple and affordable tools used to "set" the bond.
 A roller will not work well for this, so get the scraper to avoid issues!
 4 - Seasonal humidity changes can allow particle board can expand and contract more than some other substrates.
 This is only problem if there is concern about "creeping" of the veneer.
 This movement is most prevalent on flat cut wood veneers (particularly maple).
-To minimize creeping issues, use MDF instead of particle board and consider using a hard setting adhesive.
+To minimize creeping issues, use MDF instead of particle board and consider using a hard-setting adhesive.
+5 - It is important to use a high grade of plywood.
+The face veneer on the plywood sheet must be bonded very securely to the core layer.
+Also, it is best to avoid using maple-faced plywood since it can be difficult to bond to this species.

 The veneer will be rolled tight inside the box.
 Be sure to handle the ends gently to avoid splitting when unboxing the veneer.
 Set it on a flat surface and lay at least one sheet of 3/4" plywood in top.
 It may be necessary to place weights on top to keep the veneer flat.
 Let it acclimate to your shop's environment this way for no less than 48 hours.
-It is recommended to keep the shop temperature between 70° and 80°F. Relative humidity is even more important than temperature.
 It is critical that your shop humidity is approximately 40% RH.
 Higher or lower relative humidity will require much longer acclimation time.
 Paper-backed veneer stored and/or applied at very high or very low humidity will buckle.
-Without proper storage, application, or acclimation, the veneer will develop an irreversible buckle for which you have to take responsibility.
+Without proper storage, application, or acclimation, the veneer will develop an irreversible buckle.
+It is recommended to keep the shop temperature between 70° and 80°F.

 Contact Cement For solvent-based contact cement, it is a good idea to apply two coats (per side) with a glue roller.
 Water-based contact cement generally requires only one coat per side.
-There is a myth being passed around the internet that says 10 mil paper-backed veneer is not suitable for use with contact cement.
-In 20+ years of working with veneer, I have never found any problems with 10 mil paper-backed veneer adhered with a contact cement that is applied by roller.
-My gut feeling is that those responsible for perpetuating this myth are trying to needlessly upsell to a customer.
-There is no need to upgrade to 20 mil paper backing if a smooth uniform coat of contact cement is applied to a smooth substrate surface.
 If you are using contact cement, you'll only need a veneer scraper to apply the veneer.
 More information about the veneer scraper can be found on this page.
 A handheld roller is not suitable for applying veneer.
 It simply does not concentrate enough pressure over the contact surface to create a durable bond.
 A veneer scraper is a must!
-Be sure to scrape the entire veneer surface (scraping with the grain) to achieve a maximum strength bond.
+Be sure to scrape the entire veneer surface (scraping along the grain, never across it) to achieve a maximum strength bond.
 Most manufacturers recommend scraping the surface twice.
-Always use the centerline technique (figure 2) when using the scraper tool.
+Always use the centerline technique shown below when using the scraper tool.

 PSA Veneer Keep in mind that PSA adhesives bond instantly on contact.
 Be certain that you have the veneer positioned correctly before applying the veneer.
 After the veneer has been scraped down, no additional clamping is necessary.